dirigible-io/dirigible-io.github.io/help/develop_web_ide.md

 Web IDE
 ===

-The environment itself runs directly in a browser, therefore does not require additional downloads and installations.
-It has a rich set of editors, wizards and viewers, and also supports debugging, operations and monitoring.
+The environment runs directly in a browser and therefore does not require additional downloads and installations.
+It has a rich set of editors, wizards, and viewers and supports debugging, operations, and monitoring.

 <br>